antoineboquet/greek-conversion/README.md

 },

 setGreekStyle?: {
-  disableBetaVariant?: boolean   // disable the typographic variant 'ϐ' [U+03D0] },
+  disableBetaVariant?: boolean,  // disable the typographic variant 'ϐ' [U+03D0] useLunateSigma?: boolean       // use lunate sigma rather than the regular form },

 setTransliterationStyle?: {